- Health Concerns

 Well, that was just one of several epiphanies - if I can call them that without being too dramatic - that I experienced while living in Barrow.
 Someday, probably when I'm retired, I'll have to write more about some of the thoughts and experiences I had while living in the arctic of Alaska.

-For now, I'll end this entry with a brief list of some conclusions that I came to by the end of my stay in Barrow:
+For now, I'll end this post with a brief list of some conclusions that I came to by the end of my stay in Barrow:

 1. Never take a functional toilet for granted.
 You'll have a hard time knowing how much of a luxury running water is until you've used a "honey bucket."